Slumpflation or Deflationary Slump?

 )applied according to the PPR bands.
 This is essentially a tax scheme based upon bands of corporate performance related to their contribution to real incomes.
 In this way the incentive is for enterprises to manage their resources so as to lower PPR so as to lower the levy.
 The cumulative outcome is a mutual increase in real income levels arising from physical and pricing performance.

-The price performance levy remain as the incentive for encouraging efficiency and performance but there would be no corporation tax.
+The price performance levy remains as the incentive for encouraging efficiency and performance but there would be no corporation tax.
 Most taxation would be passed to income tax under a regime of a living wage and circulation taxes such as VAT.

 A fundamental difference in macroeconomic management

 The fundamental difference between the Real Incomes Approach and conventional policy is that decision-makers are empowered by the fact that they understand what specific actions then need to take to maximize their real incomes, thereby satisfying the macroeconomic objective.
-This is achived by applying transparent business rules with a specific focus on economic unit maximization of real incomes.
-Managemnt would remain free to take any decision according to their specific circumstances and be able to allocate resources to set the PPR where they desire to increase their real incomes by reducing the price performance levy, evewn to zero.
-As a result the policy instrument can support the participants in the economy at the level of the firm and individual to act in their own interests and thereby maintain policy traction and overall success in policy outcome.
+This is achieved by applying transparent business rules with a specific focus on economic unit maximization of real incomes.
+Managemnt would remain free to take any decision according to their specific circumstances and be able to allocate resources to set the PPR where they desire to increase their real incomes by reducing the price performance levy, even to zero.
+As a result the policy instrument can support the participants in the economy at the level of the firm and individual to act in their own interests and thereby maintain policy traction and overall success in achieving the policy outcome.

 Real incomes are determined by a dynamic trade off between nominal prices paid for goods, services and money and nominal incomes.
 The result of the optional trade-offs is a purchased combination of goods, services and money that is a measure of "purchasing power" or "disposable income".
 Nominal unit prices are determined by past, current and future trends in productivity and the marketing strategy of a producer in terms of a desire to penetrate markets with lower unit prices or to maintain a less dynamic position of a stable market and higher unit prices.